When Was Medical Cannabis Legalized in West Virginia?

 What About Driving Under the Influence of Cannabis?

 It is illegal to operate a motor vehicle in the state of West Virginia with more than three nanograms of THC per milliliter of blood serum.
-This is pretty much the same as most other medical cannabis states, though it’s worth remembering that these kinds of THC levels could be detected several days after consumption.
+This is pretty much the same as most other medical cannabis states, though it’s worth remembering that these kinds of high THC levels could be detected several days after consumption.
 Along with the state’s standard DUI penalties, those caught with cannabis in their system who don’t have a medical permit could be liable for additional punishments – possession, trafficking, intent to supply, etc.

 How Many Dispensaries Will Open in West Virginia?